PhilOfCalth/Java8Experiments/src/completableFuture/decorator/readme.md

 ## Java Inheritance Model vs Decorator
-The example in the GoF book builds the abstract class Decorator with a constructor, which takes in the Component interface (TextComponent in my implementation).
-However, Java's inheritance model does not allow for overwriding constructors, so I just left a protected instance variable TextComponent in the abstract class, thus allowing concrete subclasses to determine how they wish to inject this value.
+The example in the GoF book builds the abstract class Decorator with a constructor, which takes in the Component interface (VisualComponentInterface in my implementation).
+However, Java's inheritance model does not allow for overwriding constructors, so I just left a protected instance variable of type VisualComponentInterface in the abstract class, thus allowing concrete  subclasses to determine how they wish to inject this value.
 Of course in my example I used constructor injection, to stick closely to the text.

 ## Elements Cut From The GoF Example
 The book's example VisualComponent interface has 2 functions, Draw and Resize.
 I started down the path of recreating